 - (1) A binary instrumentation relation sfe_n (for spanning-forest edge) is introduced to maintain a spanning forest of the (possibly-cyclic) graph defined by the n edges.
-Thus, we have two types of edges: possibly-cyclic n edges and acyclic sfe_n edges. - (2) We introduce a binary instrumentation relation sfp_n (for spanning-forest path) that captures reachability along the (acyclic) sfe_n edges. sfp_n is the RTC of sfe_n , but because sfe_n is acyclic and tree-shaped, sfp_n can be maintained via the techniques described in §6.1 or §6.2. - (3) We introduce a binary instrumentation relation t_n to capture reachability along n edges.
-Instead of defining t_n as n^ , as done in Fig. 20, we express t_n using first-order logic, based on sfp_n (cf. Fig. 32).
-Thus, t_n can be maintained in terms of sfp_n , via the techniques described in §5. - (4) A unary core relation roc_n (for representative of the cycle) is introduced to identify a distinguished node of each cycle; the outgoing n edge from a roc_n node is a cycle-breaking edge that is not used in the construction of the spanning forest.
+Thus, we have two types of edges: possibly-cyclic n edges and acyclic sfe_n edges. - (2) We introduce an instrumentation relation sfp_n (for spanning-forest path) that captures reachability along the (acyclic) sfe_n edges. sfp_n is the RTC of sfe_n , but because sfe_n is acyclic and tree-shaped, sfp_n can be maintained via the techniques described in §5.1 and §5.2. - (3) We introduce an instrumentation relation t_n to capture reachability along n edges.
+Instead of defining t_n as n^ , as done in Fig. 17, we express t_n using first-order logic, based on sfp_n (cf. Fig. 28).
+Thus, t_n can be maintained in terms of sfp_n , via the techniques described in §4. - (4) A unary core relation roc_n (for representative of the cycle) is introduced to identify a distinguished node of each cycle; the outgoing n edge from a roc_n node is a cycle-breaking edge that is not used in the construction of the spanning forest.

-In other words, we have a two-level scheme: reachability in the induced, acyclic spanning forest (sfp_n) is maintained via the rules from §6.1 or §6.2; reachability in the underlying, possibly-cyclic graph (t_n) is then maintained via the rules from §5.
+In other words, we have a two-level scheme: reachability in the induced, acyclic spanning forest (sfp_n) is maintained via the rules from §5.1 and §5.2; reachability in the underlying, possibly-cyclic graph (t_n) is then maintained via the rules from §4.

-6.3.1 Abstractions of Possibly-Cyclic Linked Lists.
-We illustrate our techniques on panhandle lists, i.e., linked lists that contain a cycle but in which at least the head of the list is not part of the cycle.
-(The lists shown in Fig. 27 are examples of panhandle lists.)
-Fig. 3 gives the definition of a C linked-list datatype, and lists the core relations that would be used to represent the stores manipulated by programs that use type List, such as the stores in Fig. 27.
+5.3.1 Abstractions of Possibly-Cyclic Linked Lists.
+We will illustrate our techniques on panhandle lists, i.e., linked lists that contain a cycle but in which at least the head of the list is not part of the cycle.
+(The lists shown in Fig. 24 are examples of panhandle lists.)
+Fig. 3 gives the definition of a C linked-list datatype, and